Atlantic theater aircraft carrier operations during World War II: Commanders, organizations, and strategies (1939 - 1945)

 In Britain, Churchill also exercised considerable control for the overview and details regarding the course of the war.
 Unlike Hitler, however, he did respect and take advice from his military advisors.
 He also had to negotiate with American political and military leaders, whom he wanted to enter the war and who ultimately commanded more troops and controlled more resources than Britain could bring to bear.
-Before becoming Prime Minister, Churchill had served as Britain's First Lord of the Admiralty both during World War I and the opening months of World War II.
+Before becoming prime minister, Churchill had served as Britain's First Lord of the Admiralty both during World War I and the opening months of World War II.
 He was fully aware of the danger that German surface raiders and submarines represented to Britain's survival.
 He ultimately convinced the Americans to approach Germany by invading North Africa and Italy before invading Normandy.
 He was unsuccessful later in the war in convincing the Americans to push toward Germany through the Balkans instead of southern France.

 Admiral Bertram Ramsay oversaw the evacuation from Dunkirk and had command roles for naval forces during the invasions of North Africa, Sicily, and Normandy.
 Admiral James Somerville commanded Force H in the Mediterranean and later the Far East Fleet.
 Admiral John Cunningham was Commander-in-Chief Mediterranean Fleet.
 Eisenhower and Cunningham planned and executed operation Torch.

 In Russia, Stalin remained suspicious of his generals, as he had been when he executed tens of thousands of experienced military officers during his purges of the late 1930s.
-He was, however, more like Churchill and less like Hitler and inclined to listen to the advise from military professionals even if he issued contrary orders.
+He was, however, more like Churchill and less like Hitler and inclined to listen to the advice from military professionals even if he issued contrary orders.
 Russian naval activities during the war were mostly defensive, protecting shore installations and convoys.

 In America, Roosevelt typically relied on his military advisors.
 As the war progressed, Chief of Staff Admiral Leahy and General of the Army General Marshall had direct access to Roosevelt and came to have strong influence if not almost complete control over military matters in Europe.
 Harry Hopkins, Roosevelt's closest advisor, also had strong influence.
 Virtually all the important American decisions of the war were made by Roosevelt, Hopkins, and the Joint Chiefs of Staff.
 Roosevelt was instrumental in strengthening the US Navy by building a two-ocean navy and in passing the Lend-Lease Act to support Britain.
 He agreed with Churchill on the "Germany First" strategy.
 Also like Churchill, his naval priority for the Atlantic Theater was to keep sea lanes open to support Britain and to get US troops and equipment to Britain, North Africa and Continental Europe.